In-person Conference

 Where - right now - is the legal wriggle room over conditions precedent, and how can you gain an advantage with timed-out claims, late submissions, and claims for EoT and loss and expense?

-Answered by Niav O'Higgins
+Answered by Niav O'Higgins, Construction Lawyer

 Niav is "a leading light, incredibly astute: a real star."
 She advised Hibernia Reit on the construction contracts and development of major projects right across Dublin.